How To Get Involved

 Hear from a former PSPN micro-assignment team member:

 "My assignment with the PSPN has been enormously enriching for me personally and for my home department in terms of the contributions and connections I am making.
 I have gained tremendous appreciation for and knowledge of diversity, equity and inclusion as a horizontal issue within government, communications strategies, events planning and how to gain and hold a seat at the table on key policy files.
 All of this while working in a small, collegial and dedicated team where so much of the administrative overhead that can bog our work down is absent.
-The benefits flow in both directions: my department has already profited from as I have facilitated connections leading to changes in chosen name policy and practice and have helped highlight IRC successes to a broader audience and connect IRCC to bigger dialogues.
+The benefits flow in both directions: my department has already profited as I have facilitated connections leading to changes in chosen name policy and practice and have helped highlight IRC successes to a broader audience and connect IRCC to bigger dialogues.
 My only regret about the assignment is that it will come to an end too quickly."

 - Holly Jacobs, Director, Strategic Planning and 2SLGBTQIA+ Executive Network Lead, Public Service Pride Network (On micro-assignment from IRCC)